 Unsatisfaction with the service and benefits

 Not all private insurance companies can provide great service and benefits to their clients.
-In some cases, you will need to pay extra to receive several medical treatments or medication.
+In some cases, you will need to pay extra to receive several medical treatments or medications.

 Besides that, a company might lack customer service.
 And this is a very important factor when it comes to medical issues and emergencies.